Ball’s Pyramid Facts

 Ball’s Pyramid Physical Description

-For starters, the site juts sharply up from the sea, standing a respectable 1,844 ft (562 m) tall.
-Yet that alone doesn’t serve to distinguish it from countless other sites around the world.
+For starters, the site juts sharply up from the surrounding sea, standing a respectable 1,844 ft (562 m) tall.
+Yet that statistic alone doesn’t serve to distinguish it from countless other sites around the world.
 Indeed, countless others reach far greater heights, relative to the surrounding waters.

 Ball’s Pyramid Location, Formation, and Ecology